 - Trainings dedicated to the youth opened possibilities to diversify the household income for example with ecotourism.

 - Young adults in rural areas received new reasons to get involved in coffee production

 - 138 young adults took part in a training course on promoting ecotourism activities in the coffee plantations which lasted from 24th March till 5th May 2022.
 Participants were guided by experts from the tourism industry to acquire the necessary knowledge to develop, adapt and strengthen their own tourism business proposal to attract the interest of international markets.

-- 60 young adults participated in September 2022 in a training course on coffee quality and have acquired coffee tasting skills.
+- 60 young adults participated in September 2022 in a training course on coffee quality and tasting.
+They acquired knowledge ranging from quality assessment, and coffee threshing, to recognizing flavor profiles and defects in coffee.
 This knowledge helps them in increasing their own coffee quality and therefore sell it at a higher price.

 Coffee production is one of the most important agricultural activities for the Colombian economy.
 The coffee sector is among the five key driver sectors for the country’s progress, as identified by the Colombian Government.

 Yet, aging farmers, ecologic and economic challenges, and the impact of climate change are making smallholder family coffee production in Colombia less attractive.
 Family farms stop coffee production, start to grow other crops, or migrate from the land.
 In order to maintain coffee production in Colombia in the future, sustainable farming practices are vital to effectively and efficiently manage the farm and to generate increased income, together with a certification and increased market access/opportunities.